 Our school is a church aided school.
 This means we are part of a church community that informs much of what we do.
 The teachings of the Church of England are an integral and valued, yet not exhaustive and exclusive, part of our worship, curriculum, and life together.
 Our local clergy visit often, taking weekly assemblies and helping classes with the Religious Education aspects of our curriculum.
 We are one big family for those with faith, and those without.

-Making An Application
+Making an Application

 Applications for admission to the school should be made on the common application form enclosed with the Local Authority’s brochure.
 Applications may also be made electronically.
 The school's Supplementary Information Form for criteria numbers 2 and 3 will also need to be completed.